-Ten ways to enhance your next Parks Canada experience
+Ten experiences to enhance your next Parks Canada visit

 There are programs to fit all budgets, from audio tours under a fiver to high-end immersive experiences in the heart of nature.
 No car?
 No worries!
 Plenty of Parks Canada’s enhanced programming happens a stone’s throw from the city, book now for an awesome day out.

-Saddle up and ride back to the days of the Old West on a 48-hour adventure riding the range with a local rancher.
+Saddle up and ride back to the days of the Far West on an adventure riding the range with a local rancher.
 Get in touch with your inner cowboy or cowgirl on an all-inclusive expedition through the Badlands.
 Reconnect with nature as you sleep under the stars in a cozy bed roll, eat rib-sticker meals from the chuck wagon and let the pace of life slow down from a gallop to a trot.

 Take a stroll on the Tablelands with a knowledgeable Parks Canada guide and discover why the ground beneath your feet changed the way that we look at our world.
 Tectonic plate theory was proved thanks to Gros Morne’s unique geology.
-See the earth’s mantle revealed after being pushed into place as continents collided almost half a billion years ago, marvel at Newfoundland’s floral emblem the carnivorous pitcher plant, all just an easy stroll from the fascinating visitor centre with its museum and interactive displays.
+See the earth’s mantle revealed after being pushed into place as continents collided almost half a billion years ago.

-Sign up to try one of the most delicious Parks Canada programs every Friday, Saturday and Sunday throughout July and August at Lower Fort Garry with the Heritage Chocolate Workshop.
+Sign up to try one of the most delicious Parks Canada programs at Lower Fort Garry with the Heritage Chocolate Workshop.
 Back in the days of the fur trade in the 1850s, chocolate was a rare treat for the trappers and traders who lived on the western bank of the Red River.
 Discover its yummy history and learn how to make an authentic heritage hot chocolate recipe surrounded by Canada’s oldest collection of stone fur trade buildings.

 Take a break from hitting up the shops, museums and delicious food outlets at Winnipeg’s Forks market and dive into a fascinating 60-minute journey through 6,000 years of history in the company of a Parks Canada interpreter at The Forks.
 Stroll in the footsteps of First Nations and fur traders, and hear stories of the colourful characters who’ve met at on this spot for thousands of years.
 Enjoy the thrill of feeling the past come alive!